 What Exactly is a Bounce Rate?

 The bounce rate for your website is the percentage of sessions in which viewers never leave the first page on which they landed.
 In other words, the person left your site from the entrance page without interacting with the page.

-You’ll find your bounce rate using analytics software like Google Analytics, Kissmetrics, Crazy Egg, and Clicky.
+You’ll find your bounce rate using analytics software like Google Analytics.
 All of these tool connect to your ecommerce website.
 One great combo is RJ Metrics and its integration with Magento.
 It makes tracking bounce rate easy, so if you’re using Magento for your website and you’re already integrating inventory software or other tools, the RJ Metrics integration would be a great addition to your suite.

 What Constitutes a Bounce?

 To put it simply, a bounce occurs when a user exits your website from the same page they entered.
 Website visitors bounce from your site if they:

 - leave the site by clicking an external link on your web page